-8.7.1 Data obtained from torsional vibration calculations for machinery installations with the main engines shall be confirmed by measurements.
+8.7.1 Data obtained from torsional vibration calculations for machinery installations with the main engines shall be confirmed by measurements except for steerable propellers with podded drives (refer to 7.2.12 and 8.1.2).
 The measurements shall cover all the variants and operation conditions of the installation, for which calculations were made in accordance with 8.1.2, except emergency operation conditions listed in 8.1.2.6 and 8.1.2.7.